 In the B.A. in Special Education Studies program, students become skilled professionals ready to serve in a high-demand profession.
 They learn to customize learning experiences and use evidence-based practices to meet individual needs and serve students with compassion in a variety of roles.
 This program will build their knowledge base and refine their skills to assess and educate students with mild and moderate disabilities.

 After completing this program, students are eligible for a Tier 2 teaching license in the state of Minnesota.
 Students may then student teach and complete the student teaching seminar as a post-baccalaureate or graduate student to be eligible for a MN tier 3 special education teaching license.
 They will also be able to add additional licenses to serve students in several disability categories.
-Bethel offers stackable licenses in Autism Spectrum Disorders (ASD), Developmental Cognitive Disabilities (DCD), and Emotional and Behavioral Disorders (EBD).
+Bethel offers stackable licenses in Autism Spectrum Disorders (ASD), Developmental Disabilities (DD), and Emotional and Behavioral Disorders (EBD).

 Students graduating with a Bachelors of Arts degree in Special Education Studies will be able to: